 Injured dancers must inform their professor at the onset of the injury.
 If an injury impacts a student's class performance, the student should refrain from dancing in technique class and/or rehearsals with the injury.
 Students with severe injuries should seek immediate medical care.
 Dancing with an injury will only prolong the healing process.
-If the body compensates by avoiding certain movements, a muscular imbalance will occur, making a dancer even more injury-prone.
+If the body compensates by avoiding certain movements, a muscular imbalance will occur, making a dancer even more injury prone.

-Injured dancers should actively observe and complete the dance observation form and email their typed observation report within 24 hours of the class (See appendix).
+Injured dancers should actively observe and complete the dance observation form and email their typed observation report within 24 hours of the class (See Appendix F).
+It is the student's reasonability to print out a copy of this form or download a digital copy prior to attending the class they are observing.
 Students are allowed the same number of observation classes as the number of credits (i.e., two credits = two class observations).
-Severe, prolonged injuries will be addressed on a case-by-case basis at the discretion of the instructor.
+Severe, prolonged injuries will be addressed on a case-by-case basis at the instructor's discretion.
 At this point, if the student needs to observe more than the allotted classes, the student will receive an appropriate alternative assignment.
 The number of classes the student cannot participate in will determine the length of the alternate work.
 A doctor's note is needed to complete an alternative assignment.